icecoffin/MementoFM/README.md

 $ mint bootstrap --link
 ```

+## XcodeGen

+This project uses [XcodeGen](https://github.com/yonaskolb/XcodeGen/) to generate the Xcode project on demand.
+The `.xcodeproj` file has been removed from the Git repository.
+Follow the installation instructions in the XcodeGen repository and run `xcodegen` to regenerate the project file.

 ## Running the app
 You'll need a Last.fm API key in order to run this app.
 Here's how you obtain it: